Waterfall Enrichment in Clay: The Complete Guide

 Every data provider has gaps:

-- Hunter finds publicly listed emails, misses those not on websites
+| Hunter | Good for publicly listed emails, cheap | Misses emails not on websites |

 By combining them, you cover each provider’s blind spots.